The CHEESE Project

 CHEESE stands for Cold Home Energy Efficiency Survey Experts.
 It is a pilot project in Bristol for a city-wide scheme that uses thermal imaging to highlight areas of domestic heat loss in residents’ homes.
 It has the triple aims of lowering energy consumption, saving householders money and reducing the carbon footprint of Bristol homes.

-The pilot activity in Easton and Lawrence Weston is being funded by a grant from Bristol 2015 and supported by the Energy Action Group from the Bristol Green Capital Partnership, with finance received from Bishopston, Cotham and Redland Neighbourhood partnership to extend a pilot scheme to Redland.
+The pilot activity in Easton and Lawrence Weston was funded by a grant from Bristol 2015 and supported by the Energy Action Group from the Bristol Green Capital Partnership, with finance received from Bishopston, Cotham and Redland Neighbourhood partnership to extend a pilot scheme to Redland.
 Thermal photographs of the outside of domestic houses are being taken in these regions using of low-cost thermal cameras that attach to iPhones.
 The images are being uploaded to the www.heatview.co.uk website.
 This allows users to find their house on an online map, alongside the corresponding thermal image, and then ‘step’ along the street to compare their home with other properties.
 Included is information on exemplar properties, details of how to interpret the images and suggestions for the next steps that can be taken to reduce heat loss.